Change the boot Java runtime of the IDE

 As a Java application, PyCharm includes JetBrains Runtime (based on OpenJDK 11), which is used by default.
 It is recommended to run PyCharm using JetBrains Runtime, which fixes various known OpenJDK and Oracle JDK bugs, and provides better performance and stability.
 However, in some cases you may be required to use another Java runtime or a specific version of JetBrains Runtime.

 Switch the Java runtime used to run PyCharm

-The path to the selected runtime is stored in the pycharm.jdk file in the PyCharm configuration directory.
-If there are problems with the selected runtime, you can delete this file to revert to the default one.
+The path to the selected runtime is stored in the pycharm.jdk or pycharm64.jdk file in the PyCharm configuration directory.
+If there are problems with the selected runtime, you can delete this file to revert to the default runtime.

 You can also override the runtime used for PyCharm by adding the

 PYCHARM_JDK environment variable with the path to the desired JDK home directory.